Land Acknowledgement

 Introduction

-In the Anishnaabe (A-nish-naw-bay) culture, traditional teachings express that education should be perceived as a gift.
-Giving and receiving are viewed as equally important and create an environment where sharing is of utmost importance.
-Given that the College rests within the traditional territories of the MSIFN, it is important to recognize elements of the Anishnaabe culture in appropriate ways across campus.
-This pays respect to our mutual identities and the knowledge that we are sharing our land and our ways with each other.
+The Anishnawabe (A-nish-naw-bay) culture expresses that education should be perceived as a gift, and that learning is a life-long ceremony.
+Leanne Simpson discusses how education is highly connected to the land and reciprocity.
+Giving and receiving are viewed as equally important and create an environment where sharing in safer spaces is foundational.
+Given that the College rests within the traditional territories of the MSIFN, it is important to recognize elements of the Anishnawabe culture in appropriate ways across campus.
+This respects the traditions of Wampum and the knowledge that we are sharing our land and our ways with each other.

 TERMS